Story highlights

 On January 20, an ISIS video posted to social media showed Goto and Yukawa dressed in orange, kneeling in front of a masked man dressed in black.

-In that video, the ISIS militant issued a $200 million ransom demand to Japan in order to free the two men within 72 hours.
+In that video, the ISIS militant issued a $200 million ransom demand to the Japanese government in order to free the Japanese men within 72 hours.
 That’s the same amount of money Abe recently pledged for those “contending” with ISIS.

 Days later, a new message surfaced featuring what appeared to be the corpse of Yukawa.
-And Goto would also be killed, the new message claimed, unless Jordan freed al-Rishawi.
+And Goto would also be killed, the new message claimed, unless Jordan freed prisoner and convicted terrorist Sajida al-Rishawi.

 Suga said Japan tried hard to save both Yukawa and Goto.